openlibhums/memory-alpha/content/support/journal-management/themes-placeholder.md

-title: Design Themes on Janeway
+title: Design themes on Janeway
-# Design Themes on Janeway
+# Design themes on Janeway